- Non-cancerous Breast Conditions

 A benign breast condition often causes a lump.
 It may or may not feel tender.
 A woman might find it while showering, during other daily activities, or when checking her breasts or under her arms during a breast self-exam.
 Sometimes a doctor or nurse finds it during a breast exam.

 The younger a woman is, the more likely it is that a breast lump will be benign.
-The most common benign breast lumps are fibroadenomas (fi-bro-ad-uh-NO-muhs) and a combination of fibrosis (fie-bro-sis) and cysts (sists) that’s sometimes called fibrocystic (fie-bro-SIS-tick) changes.
-These are described in more detail in the section, “Types of non-cancerous breast conditions.”
+The most common benign breast lumps are fibroadenomas and a combination of fibrosis and cysts that’s sometimes called fibrocystic changes.
+(You can find a list of different breast changes in the section “Types of non-cancerous breast conditions.”)

 Although most lumps aren’t breast cancer, there is always a chance that a lump may be breast cancer, even in a younger woman.
 No matter what age a woman is, lumps and other changes must be checked to be sure they are not breast cancer.